 Table 4.
-Interbank Borrowing and the Bankruptcy Risk
+Interbank Borrowing and Number of Bank Failures

 This table reports the results of the regressions examining the determinants of interbank borrowing using number of bank failures as a proxy for trust.
 The dependent variable is the size of interbank borrowing to total assets.
 We control for both bank and country characteristics in the regressions.
 Standard errors are in parentheses. , and denote statistical significance at the 1%, 5% and 10% level, respectively.